 The year 2021 ended up with a closing number of 602 deals, compared to just 359 in the previous year.
 For the first time this surpassed the number of deals raised on crowdfunding platforms.
 There were also similar increases in company valuations and in product life cycles, with the largest being in the company’s growth stage.

 In this article, we explain why individuals decide to become angel investors, what syndication is and the benefits it offers, and the government incentives available for angel investors.

 We'll also discuss the angel community in Wales and what Angels Invest Wales are doing to support it.
-65% of angel investing took place in the London-Oxford-Cambridge Golden Triangle in 2017, while only 5% focused on Wales.
+In terms of location, 57% of business angels in the UK are based in London and the south east.
+A high majority (80%) of London-based angels then go on to make at least make one investment inside the very same city.
 Angels Invest Wales is helping to change this, encouraging more angel investment and supporting economic growth in Wales.